Mr. Coffee: 2012 recall

 In 2012, more than 600,000 Mr. Coffee Single Cup Brewing System models were voluntarily recalled in the United States and Canada.
 A malfunction caused the machines to build up steam and potentially spew water and grounds out of the brewing chamber.
-There was a 164 reports of the malfunction made, among which there were 61 injuries including facial and hand burns.
+There were 164 reports of the malfunction made, among which there were 61 injuries including facial and hand burns.